 - Speech pathology – Speech therapy to aid in the development of language skills diminished by hearing loss

 A cochlear implant evaluation involves a two hour audiology evaluation as well as an otolaryngology consultation.
-The audiologist will perform multiple tests to determine candidacy, including a hearing test, tympanometry, acoustic reflexes and speech testing, with and without hearing aids for adults.
+The audiologist will perform multiple tests to determine candidacy for cochlear implant surgery, including a hearing test, tympanometry, acoustic reflexes and speech testing, with and without hearing aids for adults.

-Other tests may be completed for children to determine candidacy depending on their age, including auditory brainstem response testing, visual reinforcement audiometry and conditioned play audiometry.
+Other tests may be completed for children to determine if a cochlear implant procedure is best, depending on their age, including auditory brainstem response testing, visual reinforcement audiometry and conditioned play audiometry.
 Further speech testing, with and without hearing aids, will also be completed.
 In addition parents will be asked to fill out a detailed questionnaire about their child’s hearing health and responses to sound.

 At NorthShore we implant devices from both Cochlear Corporation and Advanced Bionics.